Details in nature photography workshop

 Workshop details

 This one day nature photography workshop in Sauk, Columbia, and Dane County starts with some classroom instruction in Sauk City.
-Then we will head out on some of the nearby Ice Age Trail segments to take photos.
+Then we will head out on some of the nearby locations to take photos.

-This nature workshop is limited to just six students to allow for one on one attention for each student.
+This nature workshop is limited to just seven students to allow for one on one attention for each student.
 A minimum of four is required.

 About Cameron